 As the home of Zydeco music, amazing food and fais-do-do dance parties, locals of Lafayette, Houma, Iberia and beyond take having a good time pretty seriously.
 When it comes to Carnival season, the area is most famous for the Courir De Mardi Gras.
 Though medieval France is where it all began, capitaines of Mardi Gras can still be found leading a courir (French for run) to this day.
-Each community puts their own spin on the run, but across Cajun Country you’ll find hordes of participants all dressed up and running on foot, riding horses or trucks, going house to house, begging for ingredients to make a communal gumbo.
+Each community puts their own spin on the run, but across central-southern Louisiana you’ll find hordes of participants all dressed up and running on foot, riding horses or trucks, going house to house, begging for ingredients to make a communal gumbo.

 Lafayette is home to the second largest Mardi Gras celebration in the state known for its family-friendly atmosphere.
 The first recorded celebration of Lafayette Mardi Gras was on February 14, 1869, but the first citywide Mardi Gras observance wasn’t until 1897.
 All parades end at Cajun Field where the annual Festival de Mardi Gras takes place with carnival rides, live music and much more.